-During a routine physical in November 2020, 58-year-old Troy Griffin mentioned to his family doctor that he had been experiencing some minor urinary symptoms—a little stopping and starting of his urine stream and a bit of urinary urgency and frequency.
-His doctor performed a PSA test, which measures the amount of prostate-specific antigen (PSA) in the blood.
+During a routine physical, 58-year-old Troy Griffin mentioned to his family doctor that he had been experiencing some minor urinary symptoms—a little stopping and starting of his urine stream and a bit of urinary urgency and frequency.
+His doctor performed a PSA test, which measures the amount of prostate specific antigen (PSA) in the blood.
 The normal range for a healthy 58- year-old male is between 0 and 4.
 Griffin’s was 80.
 His doctor referred him to Memorial Hermann Medical Group to see a urologist who could perform some additional tests, including an MRI of Griffin’s prostate.

-In early January 2021, Dr. Mucher performed a UroNav® prostate fusion biopsy using specialized equipment which allows the physician to perform a transrectal ultrasound of the prostate and to “fuse” the ultrasound images, in real time, with the prior MRI images.
-Memorial Hermann Sugar Land was the first hospital in Fort Bend County to utilize the UroNav® system.
+In early January 2021, Griffin underwent a prostate fusion biopsy using specialized equipment that allows the physician to perform a transrectal ultrasound of the prostate and to “fuse” the ultrasound images, in real time, with the prior MRI images.
+Memorial Hermann Sugar Land Hospital was the first hospital in Fort Bend County to utilize this approach.

-A major concern was whether or Griffin’s cancer had metastasized, or spread to other parts of his body.
-“After prostate cancer spreads locally to regional lymph nodes, it typically spreads to the bone,” says Dr. Mucher.
-“All of the studies, including a ‘head to toe’ bone study and a CT, showed the patient’s cancer had not, which was surprising, given his elevated PSA.”
+A major concern was whether Griffin’s cancer had metastasized, or spread to other parts of his body.
+Prostate cancer can spread to regional lymph nodes and beyond to the bones.
+Luckily, Griffin’s head-to-toe bone study and CT scan showed that his cancer had not metastasized to his bones.

-The recommended plan included surgical removal of Griffin’s prostate potentially followed by radiation and hormone therapy.
-In early February 2021, Dr. Mucher performed a Robotic Assisted Laparoscopic Radical Prostatectomy (RALP), a minimally invasive procedure to remove Griffin’s prostate, and a bilateral pelvic lymph node dissection, removal of a chain of lymph nodes on both sides of the pelvis.
+The recommended plan included surgical removal of Griffin’s prostate, potentially followed by radiation and hormone therapy.
+In early February 2021, Griffin underwent a robotic-assisted laparoscopic radical prostatectomy (RALP), a minimally invasive procedure to remove his prostate, and a bilateral pelvic lymph node dissection, removal of a chain of lymph nodes on both sides of the pelvis.
 Griffin spent one night in the hospital and was home the next day.

-An Axumin® PET scan, a test to detect the metabolic activity of cancer, showed evidence of cancer where the prostate had been, adjacent to the bladder.
-In June 2021, Dr. Mucher referred Griffin to affiliated radiation oncologist Shariq Khwaja, MD, clinical assistant professor in the Vivian L. Smith Department of Neurosurgery at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth) and medical director of radiation oncology at Memorial Hermann Memorial City Medical Center.
+A PET scan, used to detect the metabolic activity of cancer, showed evidence of cancer where the prostate had been, adjacent to the bladder.
+Griffin was referred to radiation oncologist Shariq Khwaja, MD, clinical assistant professor in the Vivian L. Smith Department of Neurosurgery at McGovern Medical School at UTHealth Houston and medical director of radiation oncology at Memorial Hermann Memorial City Medical Center.

 For more information about Memorial Hermann Cancer Centers, including how to get connected to our support services or an affiliated provider, please call (833) 770-7771 or fill out the form below to be connected to one of our Oncology Nurse Navigators.